webgpu/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders.md

 `;
 ```

-We used JavaScript template literal so we can update the workgroup size
+We used a JavaScript template literal so we can set the workgroup size
+from the JavaScript variable `workgroupSize`.
+This ends up being
-which ends up hard coded into the shader.
+hard hard coded into the shader.

 Now that we have the shader we can make 3 buffers to store these results.